nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `GREWZ` and the **Actor** is the `teacher assistant`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a Student**

+**Guarantees:**  A student contact is added to GREWZ.

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+1. Tutor adds the student by entering the command with student details
+2. GREWZ adds student.
 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+* 1a.
+GREWZ detects an error in entered data.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+GREWZ responds with an error message
+    * 1a2.
+User enters command with student details
+    * Repeat steps until data is correct

-      Use case resumes at step 2.
+    Use case resumes in step 2

 *{More to be added}*